Covera Covera

 Not joining Sun City group insurance — it's one of the most underutilized discount programs in Arizona

-Being rated at general Peoria rates when you live in the lower-risk retirement corridor
+Being rated at general Peoria rates when living in the lower-risk retirement corridor

 How to Lower Your Car Insurance Cost in Peoria